Skip to main content

 • music

-The music in the game has received high praise for its quality and suitability, with many players considering it one of the best soundtracks they've encountered, especially given that it features tracks donated by volunteers and composed by developers.
-However, some users noted that the soundtrack can become repetitive over time, and while it may not appeal to everyone, its presence adds to the overall experience.
-Overall, the soundtrack enhances the game's atmosphere and contributes to memorable gameplay moments.
+The music in the game has received mixed reviews, with many players praising the soundtrack as one of the best they've encountered, especially considering it features tracks donated by volunteers and composed by developers.
+While some find the music fitting and enjoyable, others feel it can become repetitive over time.
+Overall, the soundtrack enhances the gaming experience, contributing to the game's lore and atmosphere.

-• “There aren't many games I have (relatively) long term memories of, but cruising Sirius space in my phalanx, listening to the great soundtrack and trying to avoid being blown up by the FLF will for whatever reason always be in my mind, as will the moment I flew my first peacemaker filled with turbolasers.”
+• “There aren't many games I have (relatively) long-term memories of, but cruising Sirius space in my Phalanx, listening to the great soundtrack and trying to avoid being blown up by the FLF will, for whatever reason, always be in my mind.”

 • “The soundtrack isn't my thing (I prefer listening to ambient djent music while I play), but it's cool that it has one.”